 1 – Junior-level project management professionals don’t stick around long.
-Promising employees sometimes move on to new opportunities, but if your PMO’s brightest rising stars are constantly finding greener pastures elsewhere, that’s a real problem.
+Promising employees sometimes move on to new opportunities, but if your Project Team’s brightest rising stars are constantly finding greener pastures elsewhere, that’s a real problem.
 Motivated PMP®s need assurance that your project office takes their career development objectives seriously.

 2 – None of your junior-level team members are involved in a mentoring program.
 Receiving guidance from more experienced PMP®s, even when done informally, is one of the fundamental components of career development.
 Project management training is crucial but it doesn’t replace the support of a seasoned mentor.
 Without a mentor to share real-world knowledge and provide advice, your newer professionals will encounter more challenges in trying to move their careers forward.